siteleaf/siteleaf.com/_drafts/tag-pages-in-jekyll-and-siteleaf.markdown

   url: "/blog/tags/tutorial"
 ---

-In this tutorial, we show you some approaches for working with tags in Jekyll and Siteleaf.
+In this tutorial, we show you approaches for creating tag pages in Jekyll and Siteleaf.

 This is part two of a tutorial series on Jekyll and Siteleaf.
 Check out part one on [author pages](/blog/author-pages-in-jekyll-and-siteleaf/).